Community Preservation Act

 Questions about the calculation of the CPA surcharge?
 Contact us:

-The CPA surcharge appears on your Fiscal Year 2018 first-quarter tax bill.
-It will show up as a line item below your preliminary real estate tax amount on the right side of the bill.Calculating the surcharge
+The CPA surcharge may appear on your quarterly tax bills beginning in Fiscal Year 2018.
+It will show up as a line item in the table on the right side of the bill.Calculating the surcharge

 We calculate the CPA surcharge by first deducting $100,000 from the value of your property.
 Next, we recalculate the tax and apply your residential exemption and any personal exemptions, if you have them.

 To figure out the CPA surcharge, the remaining tax amount is the “revised net tax.”
 Your CPA surcharge is 1% of the revised net tax, divided over your four (4) quarterly tax bills.
-For Fiscal Year 2018 first- and second-quarter tax bills, the CPA surcharge for each quarter will be estimated using your revised net tax from Fiscal Year 2017.
+For first- and second-quarter tax bills, the CPA surcharge is estimated using your revised net tax from the prior year.

 Residential property with residential exemption